xmtp/xmtp-dot-org/docs/client-sdk/flutter/reference/overview.md

 sidebar_position: 2
 ---

-# Flutter client SDK reference
+# Reference for the Flutter client SDK

 Visit the [xmtp library](https://pub.dev/documentation/xmtp/latest/xmtp/xmtp-library.html) on the pub.dev site to access the Flutter client SDK reference documentation.